labiium/dociium/README.md

-# Rust Documentation MCP Server
+# DOCIIUM: Rust Documentation MCP Server

 A high-performance **Model Context Protocol (MCP)** server that provides comprehensive access to Rust crate documentation, trait implementations, and source code exploration.
 Built in Rust for maximum performance and reliability.